 The Portland Water Bureau prepares a detailed monitoring report three times a year in April, August, and November.
 This report presents analysis results for Portland's water to those needing technical data.

-As required by the Bull Run Treatment Variance, the Portland Water Bureau must conduct field inspections and environmental monitoring in accordance with its current Bull Run Treatment Variance Watershed Inspection and Monitoring Plan.
+As required by the Bilateral Compliance Agreement regarding the treatment for Cryptosporidium, the Portland Water Bureau must conduct field inspections and environmental monitoring in accordance with Interim Measures Watershed Inspection and Monitoring Plan.
 The report is updated annually.

 A Source Water Assessment for the Bull Run water supply identifies the geographic area that supplies water to the City of Portland and inventoried the potential contaminant sources that may impact the water supply.
 The report was written in 2003 and updated in 2006.